Skip to main content

 Sadly, some people will take advantage of the elderly or sick to force a change of the beneficiary.
 While it is often difficult to prove in court, you should investigate suspicious circumstances and consult with an attorney and possibly law enforcement if there is evidence of wrongdoing.

 One of the biggest red flags is sudden or unexpected changes to life insurance beneficiaries.
 The reality is bad things sometimes happen.
 We have seen instances where beneficiary designations have been forged or changes have been made when the owner of the policy was sick and dying.
-We have assisted clients in lack of capacity cases including cases involving You should strongly considering filing a separate claim or demanding that the funds be interplead by the insurance company so these issues can be resolved by a court.

 Ineffective Beneficiary Changes

-Sometimes an owner of a life insurance policy will attempt to change the beneficiary but not follow the insurance company’s requirements to do so.
-For example, a beneficiary change form may require that it be witnessed or notarized, or, an insurance company may not accepted other written documents such as a last will and testament to make a beneficiary change.
-The fact that a person clerarly intended to change the beneficiary is simply not enough sometimes.
+The fact that a person clearly intended to change the beneficiary is simply not enough sometimes.
 Failure to properly change the beneficiary or even make an effective beneficiary change in the first place can invalidate someone’s claim.

-Contact A Life Insurance Lawyer
+Contact a Life Insurance Lawyer at Johns Law Group

-Each disputed beneficiary claim is unique and the specific facts of that claim are critically important.
-It is important to speak with an attorney if you do not believe another person is a proper beneficiary of a life insurance policy.
 The law on beneficiary disputes is complex.
 Once you dispute a claim, the assistance of an attorney can help you reach a satisfactory conclusion to your case.

 Author Photo